MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 **Who should use this roadmap?**

 - [Organization intranet owners](#organization-intranet-owners) -  This is the person managing the overall direction and coordination of your organization's intranet.
-- [IT Pros and Admins](#it-pros-and-admins) - One or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet.
+- [IT pros and admins](#it-pros-and-admins) - One or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet.
 - [Business owners and site owners](#business-owners-and-site-owners) - The various stakeholders who will be responsible for creating and maintaining portions of the intranet.
 - [Content authors](#content-authors) - The people creating and managing content on sites and pages.